Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 The CA Community Colleges (CCC) Program

-This program allows many of California’s veterans to attend California Community Colleges (CCC), California State Universities (CSU), and Universities of California (UC) at little to no expense.
-Many of these campuses also have Veteran Resource Centers and give veterans priority registration access.
+This program allows many California veterans to attend California Community Colleges (CCC), California State Universities (CSU), and University of California (UC) campuses at little to no cost.
+Many of these campuses have dedicated Veteran Resource Centers and grant veterans priority registration — giving you first access to courses that fill quickly.

 Non-resident College Fee Waiver

-Out-of-state students attending CCC, CSU, and schools in the UC system typically have to pay more tuition fees than California residents.
-The Non-resident College Fee Waiver program allows some veterans to avoid these costs meaning your GI Bill benefits may cover more of your social work education.
-To qualify, you must have been stationed on active duty in California for more than a year before discharge.
+Out-of-state students at CCC, CSU, and UC schools typically pay higher tuition rates than California residents.
+This waiver program eliminates those fees for qualifying veterans, meaning your GI Bill benefits can stretch further.
+To qualify, you must have been stationed on active duty in California for more than one year before discharge.

 California National Guard Education Assistance Award Program

-Members of the State Military Reserve (SMR) and the California National Guard (CNG) can qualify for up to 100% tuition assistance at CCC, CSU, and UC schools.
-Amongst other requirements, applicants must be an active member of the SMR or CNG, have served at least two years, enroll in at least three academic units every term, and maintain an annual 2.0 GPA.
+Active members of the State Military Reserve (SMR) and California National Guard (CNG) can receive up to 100% tuition assistance at CCC, CSU, and UC schools.
+Eligibility requires at least 2 years of service, enrollment in at least 3 academic units per term, and maintenance of a 2.0 GPA each year.

 Branch-specific Education Funding Programs